 I have known Luka many years now.
 I've witnessed first-hand his progress, his success, his greatest achievements.
 From Dinamo Zagreb to Tottenham to Real Madrid; always Croatia.
 "Luka is every manager's dream," his Spurs manager Harry Redknapp said back in 2010.
 "He trains like a demon and never complains."
 As true now in 2022 as it was then.

 I once asked him what his secret was.

 "Secret?
 There is no secret.
 It's my dedication to work, my sacrifice, the fact I've been giving 100% to it ever since I started.
 I am still 100% focused on it."

-"I still feel the same passion and motivation to be playing for my team," he told me on the eve of the tournament.
+"I still feel the same passion and motivation to be playing for my team," he told me on the eve of last summer's EURO 2020.
 "I carry that passion into every training session and game."

 A few days later, he scored one of his best goals for Croatia against Scotland, one of the most important too as it set up a win that took Vatreni through.
 Thirteen years after becoming his nation's youngest scorer at a EURO finals, he became the oldest.